Man struggling to quit substance use without medical detox

 Why Does Heroin Addiction Develop?

 It’s not about willpower.
-Heroin addiction is a substance use disorder (SUD).
-It’s a chronic disease called opioid use disorder.
-In addition, it rewires the brain and makes it hard for people to quit, even when addiction is ruining their lives.
-Heroin goes to your brain quickly.
-It doesn’t matter how it got into your body, but after using it once or twice, it can be challenging to stop using it again.
+Heroin addiction is a substance use disorder (SUD), a chronic disease called opioid use disorder.
+It rewires the brain and makes it hard for people to quit, even when addiction is ruining their lives.
+Heroin reaches the brain quickly, and after using it once or twice, it can be challenging to stop again.

 The Reward System